Aegis Boardroom

 Using AI means asking ChatGPT a question and getting a generic answer.
 It's a search engine with better prose.
 Useful, but not transformative.

 Deploying AI means configuring a system that knows your business, monitors your metrics, surfaces insights daily, and escalates to a human when the situation requires judgment.
 It means the AI understands your cash position, your team dynamics, your competitive position, and your personal capacity.
-It means you get a morning briefing that's specific to your company, not a generic summary.
+It can mean a morning briefing that's specific to your company, not a generic summary.

-One is a toy.
+One is a useful tool.
 The other is infrastructure.
-And the gap between them is exactly where most companies are stuck.
+And the gap between them is where many companies get stuck.

 What AI-Native Advisory Actually Looks Like